caolan/async/intro.md

 ### ES Modules

+Async includes a `.mjs` version that should automatically be used by compatible bundlers such as Webpack or Rollup, anything that uses the `module` field of the `package.json`.

-We also provide Async as a collection of ES2015 modules, in an alternative `async-es` package on npm.
+We also provide Async as a collection of purely ES2015 modules, in an alternative `async-es` package on npm.

 ```bash
 $ npm install async-es